Cesar-M-Diaz/Tech-Prep-front/README.md

 At the moment there is no Admin page, that is the next step, so for the time being, take seriously the questions you are going to create so we can all grow together.
 (As I write this readme I realize that I should probably have an instruction page in the web application, so this will be my first task after the public demo.)
 For the backend go here [https://github.com/Cesar-M-Diaz/Tech-Prep-Back](https://github.com/Cesar-M-Diaz/Tech-Prep-Back)

+`Clone the repo and run with npm start`

 ### `Add edit or delete questions`